GabeScott/standard-works-vault/General Conference/2009 April - Adversity.md

 “And he will take upon him death, that he may loose the bands of death which bind his people; and he will take upon him their infirmities, that his bowels may be filled with mercy, according to the flesh, that he may know according to the flesh how to succor his people according to their infirmities.

-“Now the Spirit knoweth all things; nevertheless the Son of God suffereth according to the flesh that he might take upon him the sins of his people, [so] that he might blot out their transgressions according to the power of his deliverance; and now behold, this is the testimony which is in me.”
+“Now the Spirit knoweth all things; nevertheless the Son of God suffereth according to the flesh that he might take upon him the sins of his people, \[so\] that he might blot out their transgressions according to the power of his deliverance; and now behold, this is the testimony which is in me.”[^1]

 Even when you feel the truth of that capacity and kindness of the Lord to deliver you in your trials, it may still test your courage and strength to endure.
 The Prophet Joseph Smith cried out in agony in a dungeon:

 “O God, where art thou?
 And where is the pavilion that covereth thy hiding place?

-“How long shall thy hand be stayed, and thine eye, yea thy pure eye, behold from the eternal heavens the wrongs of thy people and of thy servants, and thine ear be penetrated with their cries?”
+“How long shall thy hand be stayed, and thine eye, yea thy pure eye, behold from the eternal heavens the wrongs of thy people and of thy servants, and thine ear be penetrated with their cries?”[^2]

 The Lord’s reply has helped me and can encourage us all in times of darkness.
 Here it is: